Hexlet/docs/create-lesson.md

 #### Ignorefile

-Include files you want to hide from users ([see example](https://github.com/Hexlet/example_exercise/blob/master/Ignorefile)).
+Include files you want to hide from students ([see example](https://github.com/Hexlet/example_exercise/blob/master/Ignorefile)).

 *Why?
-Exercise should include the solution, but, of course, you want to hide that solution from the user.
-You can mark parts of a file with BEGIN and END in order to hide those parts from the user, but if you want to hide the whole file, as if it doesn't exist, then put the path to that file into Ignorefile.*
+Exercise should include the solution, but of course you want to hide that solution from the student.
+You can mark parts of a file with BEGIN and END in order to hide those parts, but if you want to hide the whole file, as if it doesn't exist, then put the path to that file into Ignorefile.*

 #### services.conf

-Sometimes need to have some services running in your exercise (e.g., redis server or database server).
+Sometimes you need to have some services running in your exercise (e.g., redis server or database server).
 Define the configuration file for supervisord (
 [see example](https://github.com/Hexlet/example_exercise/blob/master/services.conf)).
 Refer to [Docker documentation](https://docs.docker.com/articles/using_supervisord/) for more info.

 #### Makefile